phwd/fbec/readme.md

   - 23005 - Failed to accept the request
   - 25303 - Your request cannot be completed because of permission or validation denied
   - 1363041 - Invalid upload session given.
+  - 1383130 - Your payment couldn't be completed.
+Please try again.
   - 1487168 - The account is invalid: The account is invalid
   - 1504021 - The sharding key must be a page_id